Counselling and Psychotherapy

 -

 You’re also encouraged to ask any questions you may have about the process or how I work.
-There’s no pressure to have everything figured out—this is simply a starting point, and we’ll go at your pace.
+There’s no pressure to have everything figured out - this is simply a starting point, and we’ll go at your pace.

 -

 It’s completely normal to feel unsure.
 Starting therapy can feel like a big step, especially if it’s your first time.
-You’re welcome to bring those feelings into our first conversation—we’ll move at a pace that feels manageable for you.
+You’re welcome to bring those feelings into our first conversation - we’ll move at a pace that feels manageable for you.

 Therapy is a space for anyone.
-You don’t need to have a clear goal or a specific issue to begin—just a sense that something isn’t sitting right, or a curiosity about yourself or your relationships, is enough.
+You don’t need to have a clear goal or a specific issue to begin - just a sense that something isn’t sitting right, or a curiosity about yourself or your relationships, is enough.
 We’ll figure it out together.

 Hello - I’m Carys, I am an experienced integrative therapist, working with individuals and couples in Central London.

 I trained as an integrative therapist because I believe that no single approach fits everyone.
 Drawing from a range of therapeutic models, I tailor our work to suit your unique needs.
-My relational approach invites us to look not only at your inner world, but also at the dynamics between us, and how these may mirror patterns in your other relationships—offering valuable insight into how you connect, communicate, and experience closeness or conflict.
+My relational approach invites us to look not only at your inner world, but also at the dynamics between us, and how these may mirror patterns in your other relationships - offering valuable insight into how you connect, communicate, and experience closeness or conflict.

 Qualifications and Experience

-Master's degree in Integrative Therapeutic Counselling - University of Greenwich
+MSc Integrative Therapeutic Counselling - University of Greenwich

 Intensive Certificate in Psychotherapy and Counselling - Regents University

-PG/Advanced Diploma in Relationship Psychotherapy (in progress)
+PG/Advanced Diploma in Relationship Psychotherapy - NAOS Institute

 I am committed to my own personal and professional development, regularly engaging in further learning, reflective practices and connecting with people and activities that enrich my life and my work.
 I also have training in somatic therapy, including Body-Mind Centering, which we can integrate into our work where appropriate.